MCausc78/stoat.py/docs/api.rst

 .. class:: MFAResponse

-    A union of all possible MFA verification responses.
+    An union of all possible MFA verification responses.

     The following classes are included in this union: